-Join gardeners across the country this May by putting away the lawnmower and saying ‘no’ to mowing for the month in order to help our bees, butterflies and wildlife by letting the wild flowers in your lawn bloom, providing a feast of nectar for our hungry pollinators.
+Join gardeners across the country this May by putting away the lawnmower and saying ‘no’ to mowing for the month in order to help our bees, butterflies, and wildlife by letting the wild flowers in your lawn bloom, providing a feast of nectar for our hungry pollinators.

 “The sheer quantity of flowers and nectar production on lawns mown once a month can be astonishing,” Dr Trevor Dines, Plantlife’s Botanical Specialist, explains.
-“We’ve discovered that plants like daisy, white clover and bird’s-foot trefoil are superbly adapted to growing in shorter swards.
+“We’ve discovered that plants like daisy, white clover, and bird’s-foot trefoil are superbly adapted to growing in shorter swards.
 These short-grass, ‘mower-ducking’ plants stay low down with stems well out of the way of the mower blades, but continually produce large numbers of flowers every few weeks.
-If these flowers are cut off by mowing, it just stimulates the plants to produce yet more flowers, boosting nectar production.
+If these flowers are cut off by mowing, it just stimulates the plants to produce yet more flowers, boosting nectar production.”

-“In contrast, tall-grass species like oxeye daisy, red clover, field scabious and knapweed grow upright and take longer to reach flowering size.
+“In contrast, tall-grass species like oxeye daisy, red clover, field scabious, and knapweed grow upright and take longer to reach flowering size.
 They can’t cope with being cut off regularly, so only bloom in grass that’s not been mown for several months or more.
-Our results show these unmown long-grass areas are home to a greater range of wild flower species, complimenting the narrower range found in short-grass areas.”
+Our results show these unmown long-grass areas are home to a greater range of wild flower species, complementing the narrower range found in short-grass areas.”

 Dr Dines added, “In any garden, big or small, we’d now advise keeping two lengths of grass.
 Leave some patches completely unmown to let taller flowers come into bloom.
 For the rest of the lawn, you can keep the grass shorter by mowing once every month to a height of 1 or 2 inches.
-You’ll cut off some flowers when you do mow but they’ll come back quickly; you can even rotate patches around your garden so there are always some areas in flower.
+You’ll cut off some flowers when you do mow but they’ll come back quickly; you can even rotate patches around your garden so there are always some areas in flower.”

-“For flowers, bees and butterflies there is one lawn ‘haircut’ that really suits: the mohican.
+“For flowers, bees, and butterflies there is one lawn ‘haircut’ that really suits: the mohican.
 Most should be given a monthly cut to boost short sward plants but there should also ideally be an area set aside for longer grass where floral diversity abounds.”

-At the end of the month, on the Bank Holiday Weekend, join in with the countrywide ‘Every Flower Counts’ survey to discover how many bees the UK’s lawns can feed and learn more about the health of the nations’ wild flowers:
+At the end of the month, on the Bank Holiday Weekend, join in with the countrywide ‘Every Flower Counts’ survey to discover how many bees the UK’s lawns can feed and learn more about the health of the nations’ wild flowers.

-Research undertaken by citizen scientists across the UK who have taken part in Plantlife’s ‘Every Flower Counts’ survey reveal not only the astonishing diversity of wild flowers growing on Britain’s lawns, but that incredibly simple changes in mowing can result in enough nectar for ten times more bees and other pollinators.
+Research undertaken by citizen scientists across the UK who have taken part in Plantlife’s ‘Every Flower Counts’ survey reveals not only the astonishing diversity of wild flowers growing on Britain’s lawns, but that incredibly simple changes in mowing can result in enough nectar for ten times more bees and other pollinators.

-- Over 200 species were found flowering on lawns including rarities such as meadow saxifrage, knotted clover and eyebright
+- Over 200 species were found flowering on lawns including rarities such as meadow saxifrage, knotted clover, and eyebright.

-- The top three most abundant lawn flowers are daisy, white clover and selfheal.
+- The top three most abundant lawn flowers are daisy, white clover, and selfheal.

-- The highest production of flowers and nectar were on lawns cut every four weeks, whilst longer, unmown grass had a wider range of flowers.
+- The highest production of flowers and nectar were on lawns cut every four weeks, whilst longer unmown grass had a wider range of flowers.